Fabrizio Castori: Trapani

 On 19 December 2019 he signed with Serie B club Trapani.

 Second stint at Salernitana

 After one season at Trapani, he left for fellow Serie B club Salernitana.
 Under his tenure, the Campanians completed the season in second place, winning direct promotion to Serie A.

 Castori guided Salernitana for the first eight games of the 2021–22 Serie A season, being relieved from his duties on 17 October following a 1–2 loss to Spezia which left the Granata at the bottom of the league table.

 Perugia

-On 8 June 2022, Castori returned into management as the new head coach of Serie B club Perugia, replacing Massimiliano Alvini.
+On 8 June 2022, Castori returned to management as the new head coach of Serie B club Perugia, replacing Massimiliano Alvini.
 He was dismissed on 19 September 2022 following a dismal start in the 2022–23 Serie B campaign.

-On 19 October 2022, following the resignations of his replacement Silvio Baldini, Castori was called back in charge of Perugia.
+On 19 October 2022, following the resignation of his replacement Silvio Baldini, Castori was called back in charge of Perugia.
+He left Perugia at the end of the 2022–23 season as they were relegated to Serie C.

+Second stint at Ascoli

+On 13 November 2023, Castori returned to management as the new head coach of Ascoli, a former club of his, replacing outgoing manager William Viali.
+He was dismissed on 12 March 2024, leaving Ascoli involved in the battle to escape relegation.

+Südtirol

+On 8 December 2024, Castori was appointed in charge of struggling Serie B side Südtirol, becoming the third coach of the season for the club.